What Is Biphasic Mesothelioma Cancer?

 Surgery

-Mesothelioma surgery is the most aggressive treatment option but can be very effective if a patient’s biphasic tumors are primarily made up of epithelioid cells.
+Mesothelioma surgery is the most aggressive treatment option, but it can be very effective if a patient’s biphasic tumor is primarily made up of epithelioid cells.

-Epithelioid cells stick together and do not usually spread as quickly through the body, and with surgery, doctors can often remove all visible cancer tumors.
+Epithelioid cells tend to stick together and do not usually spread as quickly through the body.
+With surgery, doctors can often remove all of the visible tumor.

 Learn more about the different ways to treat this cancer and improve your prognosis in our Free Mesothelioma Guide.